alexmamo/firebase-extensions/firestore-document-size/PREINSTALL.md

         |
         --- document fields

-When you create a new document, this extension calculates the size and adds a new record inside the Realtime Database in a layout that looks like this:
+When you create a new document, this Extension calculates the size of the document and adds a new key-value pair inside the Realtime Database in a layout that looks like this:

     data: {
       "docId": SIZE_IN_BYTES,
     }

-Remember, the name of the collection, as well as the name of the node in the Firebase Realtime Database, can be configured when you install the Extension.
+Remember, the name of the Firestore collection, as well as the name of the node in the Firebase Realtime Database, can be configured when you install the Extension.

 #### Additional setup